 - Less expensive and maintenance of a few books.

-In Single Entry System, the calculation revolves around:
+In a Single Entry System, the calculation revolves around:

 - Amount Payable